 As I mentioned before, a gram of fat contains 9 calories so meat swaps may provide an opportunity to reduce caloric intake.

-For example, if you ate meat 5 times per week but swapped the top row for the bottom row, you would cut your caloric intake by 810 calories with no additional effort.
-No extra hassle of overwhelming and severe calorie restriction required:
+For example, if you ate meat 5 times per week but swapped fatty meat for the leaner cuts, you could cut your caloric intake by as many as 800 calories with no additional effort.
+No extra hassle of overwhelming and severe calorie restriction required.

 The above tips won’t help you shed 3 pounds a week and get a shredded midsection in a month.